Getting Started

 Adding the Zendesk SDK for Unity package

-In the Unity Editor, click Assets > Import Package > Custom Package and select the Zendesk SDK for Unity package.
+In the Unity Editor, click Project Settings > Package Manager and expand the Scoped Registries group.

 Please consult the list of dependencies used in our SDK.

-Note on Newtonsoft.Json Dependency
+Note on Newtonsoft.Json dependency

 Our SDK uses Newtonsoft.Json and maintains compatibility with Unity's fork.
 For more information, see Newtonsoft Json Unity Package.